 The McKinney-Vento Homeless Assistance Act

 The McKinney-Vento Homeless Assistance Act requires that all schools provide homeless students with immediate access to education, even if the child lacks school records, a birth certificate, medical/immunizations documents, or proof of residency.
 The Haysville Public Schools has a strong commitment to ensure that all homeless children and youth receive a meaningful opportunity to enroll and attend all public schools in the district.
 The Haysville Public Schools Support Services Office acts as a resource for families in need and school personnel facing questions or assistance related to homeless children and youth.
-The program provided services to over 250 students in the 2012-2013 school year.
 If you would like more information about the Support Services in Haysville contact program director, Linda Long.

 Under the McKinney-Vento Homeless Assistance Act a student is considered homeless if he or she has lost housing and is presently: